Hosted by site sponsor WebMate.

 The iPad models have a touchscreen, dual cameras (with the exception of the original iPad line, which does not have cameras at all) and high-end models from each year include cellular networking support as well as GPS capabilities.

 The iPad models do not have an attached keyboard and are essentially "sealed" devices.
 Although external storage is available for the iPad, is not possible to upgrade internal storage after purchase, substantially augment their capabilities with third-party peripherals, or easily replace the batteries, which are unfortunately glued in place.
-This is changing somewhat with the current iPad Pro (3rd Gen) models, which has an industry-standard USB-C port and supports much more "computer-like" external connectivity.
+This has changed somewhat with recent iPad models, all of which have an industry-standard USB-C port and support much more "computer-like" external connectivity.

-The MacBook Air models, on the other hand, have 11" or 13" displays that do not support touch, a single webcam optimized for video chat, and an attached keyboard and touch-sensitive trackpad.
+The MacBook Air models, on the other hand, have generally larger displays that do not support touch, a single webcam optimized for videocalls, and an attached keyboard and touch-sensitive trackpad.
 Ports vary between models, but all include industry-standard USB ports as well as other connectivity options.
 They do not have cellular networking support or GPS, though.

-Current "Retina" MacBook Air models also are a largely "sealed" and disposable design, eliminating the advantage of previous models that did offer storage that can be upgraded after purchase (and support extensive and inexpensive external storage) and the batteries are easy to replace, also.
+Recent, and current, MacBook Air models also are a largely "sealed" and disposable design, eliminating the advantage of now vintage models that did offer storage that can be upgraded after purchase (and support extensive and inexpensive external storage) and batteries that are easy to replace, also.

 Naturally, for travel in particular, lighter is better, but keep in mind that if you add an external keyboard to the iPad, many models are similar in weight to smaller MacBook Air models.